agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 This alone can get you pretty far but at some point you're going to need to mix in another algebra into your program.

 I'll play out the scenario where you want to log stuff.
-This is very contrived but imagine it's something more sophisticated like sending an email or something.
+This is very contrived but imagine it's something more sophisticated like sending an email.

 Here's what an api/DSL for that would look like: